pjaos/myenergi-display/doc/rpi_zero_installation.md

     - Setup your wifi network and password.
     - Enable ssh and add your public ssh key to it to allow you to log into the RPi without a password.
-      You must have previously setup a local ssh key pair (public/private) on the machine you are using to connect from.
-More details on how to create ssh key pairs (public/private) can be found at https://www.ssh.com/academy/ssh/keygen.
+      You should have previously setup a local ssh key pair (public/private) on the machine you are using to connect from.
+More details on how to create ssh key pairs (public/private) can be found [here](https://www.ssh.com/academy/ssh/keygen).

-- Install the SD card into the RPi.
-You will need to know the IP address of the RPi zero 2 W on your local network.
-Your routers DHCP table should show you it's IP address assigned from your local DHCP server on your WiFi network.
+- Install the SD card into the RPi and power it up.
+As you entered your WiFi details in the previous step it should connect to your WiFi network.
+You will need to find out it's IP address on your WiFi network.
+Your routers DHCP server should have assigned an IP address to the RPi device.
+The web user interface on your router should show the IP address that the router assigned to the RPi device when it booted.

 - Connect to the RPi via ssh.
+    - If the IP address if the RPi device was 192.168.0.20 and the user you created when using the RPI Imager software was auser then you should be able to connect to the Raspberry Pi using a command such as 'ssh auser@192.168.0.20'.
 - Check the operating system of the RPi Zero 2 W as shown below.

 ```